Irish Citizenship by Descent for UK Citizens

 Irish Citizenship by Descent Through Other Irish Ancestors or Association

 You cannot claim Irish citizenship if none of your parents or grandparents was an Irish citizen when you were given birth to.
 Generally, you cannot also claim Irish citizenship because your non-immediate relation, like a cousin, uncle or aunt, is an Irish citizen.
-However, you can be granted Irish citizenship based on blood ties or adoption at the minister’s discretion.
+However, you can be granted Irish citizenship by Association based on blood ties or adoption at the minister’s discretion.

 If you intend to lay claims following this route, you have to ensure that: